cadrian/pwd/README.md

 The menu is a very quick and efficient way of getting a password.
-Just enter the key of the password you need; the password is made available in the X clipboard, just type `ctrl-C` or click the middle button of your mouse to paste it in a password form.
+Just enter the key of the password you need; the password is made available in the X clipboard, just type `ctrl-V` or click the middle button of your mouse to paste it in a password form.

 The most typical use is all the web login sites (google, facebook,